intersystems-ib/workshop-whatasapp/README.md

 # Attention!

-* To run this project you need a Meta account and a project created with WhatsApp capabilities in order to receive POST calls from our InterSystems IRIS for Health.
+* To run this project you need a Meta account and a project created with WhatsApp capabilities in order to receive POST calls from our InterSystems IRIS for Health production.
-* Check [this article](https://community.intersystems.com/post/connecting-intersystems-iris-and-firebase-cloud-firestore) from the developer community